 ‘The outside of our homes are often the poor relation to our interior decorating,' says Helen Shaw, Director at Benjamin Moore.

 'Maintaining and refreshing your exterior masonry and woodwork not only protects the surfaces but it is a fantastic way of creating an impression, particularly if you embrace colour.

 'Although the go-to paint is often a white or off white, choosing a bolder colour is a great way of creating a feature, especially if you have beautiful doors or windows in your property.'

 Create your own porch with a country element by using tongue and groove panelling, Lloyd Loom chairs and metal occasional furniture.
 The patterned tiles add a decorative element that creates a charming feel whilst being a key focal point to the overall scheme.
 Co-ordinate the tiles on your porch with your kitchen floor tile ideas to seamlessly blend your indoor and outdoor spaces.

 9. Add an extra room

-The beauty of a porch is that you really can create a relaxing additional room and adding stylish and practical furniture is key – there’s nothing nicer than sitting on a comfy couch with your legs tucked up under you with a cuppa and a favourite book.
+The beauty of a porch is that you really can create a relaxing, additional outdoor living room.
+Adding stylish and practical furniture is key – there’s nothing nicer than sitting on a comfy couch with your legs tucked up under you with a cuppa and a favourite book.

 10. Decorate with fresh greens and crisp whites